 Road Conditions: Sealed road.
 Some unsealed to nature reserves.

-Step back in time and stay at the heritage listed Slaters Homestead 2.5km east of Goomalling.
-Visit one of the earliest bulk handling wheat bins now housing the Wyalkatchem Museum with heritage machinery and rare tractor displays.
+Step back in time at the heritage listed Slaters Homestead 2.5km east of Goomalling.
+Visit one of the earliest bulk handling wheat bins now housing the Wyalkatchem CBH Museum with heritage machinery and rare tractor displays.
 Camp at the National Trust’s Mangowine Homestead 14kms north of Nungarin.
 An impressive 1897 steam locomotive, rolling stock and railway history is on display at the Merredin Railway Museum or take in a live show at historic Cummins Theatre.

 Looking for Accommodation?